 Defining the range and current projections of needs based on IRP analysis.

 The characterization of need in the IRP Rule is broad and the 2026 IRP explores the numerous drivers of SPS’s sizable needs over the planning period.
+In addition to the accredited capacity need provided in the above tables, SPS is providing additional indicative information based on modeling to help inform stakeholders, the Commission, and potential bidders.

+For the purposes of this information the following definitions apply:

+Firm resources: Resources that can be counted on to provide dependable capacity when the system needs it, subject to normal operational limitations, fuel availability, outage risk, and applicable accreditation rules.
+Examples may include dispatchable thermal units, certain storage configurations, or other resources capable of supporting resource adequacy needs.

+Dynamic Balancing resources: Resources that help balance the system by responding to changing supply, load, and operating conditions over shorter timeframes.
+These resources generally provide flexibility, ramping capability, storage, demand response, or other operational attributes that help manage variability and maintain reliable service.

+Carbon-free resources: Resources that produce electricity without direct carbon emissions during operation, or that otherwise support compliance with carbon-free or renewable energy policy objectives.
+Examples may include wind, solar, nuclear, certain storage charged from carbon-free energy, or emerging technologies that can provide energy without direct carbon emissions.

+Important qualification: These categories are intended as generalized planning-oriented definitions rather than rigid classifications.
+A single resource, or portfolio of resources, may provide attributes that fit more than one category, and future technologies, market rules, accreditation methods, or operating practices may change how resources are categorized or valued over time.
+SPS is not setting targets based on these categories and will not use them as a factor in the evaluation of actual project bids in the RFP.

 Managing affordability and continuing progress towards state policy achievement can be in tension, and the different portfolios developed through the facilitated stakeholder process and the 2026 IRP test different futures with varied assumptions.

 Resource Adequacy (“RA”) inputs used in the IRP modeling process to identify resource needs, including the Planning Reserve Margin (“PRM”) and resource accreditation values, are subject to change based on updates adopted by the Southwest Power Pool, the Regional Transmission Organization (“RTO”) of which SPS is a member.
 Prior to issuing an RFP, SPS will adjust the procurement need range to reflect the RA constructs and methodologies applicable at that time.